 In 1911 the “Spirit of Ecstasy” first graced a Rolls-Royce car.

 In 1931 Rolls-Royce acquired Bentley who were ailing due to the Great Depression.
 From then on, until 2002, Rolls-Royce and Bentley cars were almost identical aside from the radiator grills and other cosmetic changes.

 The company built their first aircraft engine in 1914 and went on to produce about half the aircraft engines used by the Allies in World War I. By the late 1920s, aircraft engines made up most of Rolls-Royce’s business.
 Henry Royce’s last design was the Merlin aero engine, which was developed after the R engine, which had powered a record-breaking Supermarine S6B seaplane to almost 400 mph in the 1931 Schneider Trophy.
 The Merlin became the engine fitted to the Hawker Hurricane, Supermarine Spitfire, De Havilland Mosquito and the heavy bombers Vickers Wellington and Avro Lancaster.
 It was also made under licence by Packard to great effect with the American P51 Mustang.

 In 1971 Rolls-Royce was nationalised and in 1973 Rolls-Royce Motors was formed as a separate entity from the aircraft and marine engine business.
-In 1980 Rolls-Royce was acquired by Vickers who in 1998 sold the company to Volkswagen.
-However they didn't have rights to the trademark name and logo.
-On January 1, 2003 a new agreement between Volkswagen and BMW came into effect, with Volkswagen retaining the name Bentley while BMW acquired the name Rolls-Royce.
-At at one minute past midnight the first Phantom car to be manufactured at Goodwood was presented to their first customer.
+In 1980 Rolls-Royce was aquired by Vickers who in 1998 sold the company to Volkswagen.
+However they didn’t have rights to the trademark name and logo.
+On January 1, 2003 a new agreement between Volkswagen and BMW came into effect, with Volkswagen retaining the name Bentley while BMW acquired the name Rolls-Royce and later that year produced their first Rolls-Royce, the Phantom.